MEGA65/open-roms/CONFIG.md

 Needs over 1000 bytes in KERNAL segment.
 If unsure - enable.

+### `CONFIG_IEC_JIFFYDOS`

+Adds support for JiffyDOS pprotocol to the IEC bus (note, that it currentlyy lacks the optimized LOAD loop, so it will be slower than original JiffyDOS enabled Kernal ROMs).

+Needs over 320 bytes in KERNAL segment.
+If unsure - enable.

 ### `CONFIG_TAPE_TURBO`

 Adds a minimal turbo tape support - just LOAD command (device 7, like on _Action Replay_ and _Final_ cartridges)